Code of Ethics Enforcement

 But even with the best of intentions, planning and preparation, occasional disagreements arise between REALTORS® and their clients or customers.
 As civil litigation becomes increasingly costly, time consuming, and burdensome, there has been a trend among private parties to settle disputes and conflicting claims through alternative means.

-Code of Ethics NAR 2013 - Code of Ethics and Standards of Practice of the NATIONAL ASSOCIATION OF REALTORS®.
+After reviewing the previous document, please review the Code of Ethics and Standards of Practice of the NATIONAL ASSOCIATION OF REALTORS®.
 If you believe a

 Before filing your complaint please remember that not all real estate licensees are REALTORS®.
 The Nebraska REALTORS® Association only has jurisdiction over active members of the NATIONAL ASSOCIATION OF REALTORS®.
 In addition, the Nebraska REALTORS® Association is not the licensing agency in Nebraska.
 License law violations fall under the jurisdiction of the Nebraska Real Estate Commission.
 If you have a question regarding whether or not a licensee has violated Nebraska License Laws please contact the Nebraska Real Estate Commission at (402) 471-2004.